Need to submit a Warranty Claim

 • How long does it take for a Treegator® bag to empty?

-The time it takes for a Treegator® Original to empty is approximately 5 to 9 hours.
-This may vary slightly depending on weather conditions, soil and tree types, etc.
+The time it typically takes for a Treegator® Original to empty is approximately 5 to 9 hours.
+This time may vary slightly depending on weather conditions, soil and tree types, etc.

-The time it takes for a Treegator® Jr. Pro to empty is approximately 5 to 8 hours.
-This may vary slightly depending on weather conditions, soil and tree types, etc.
+The time it typically takes for a Treegator® Jr. Pro to empty is approximately 5 to 8 hours.
+This time may vary slightly depending on weather conditions, soil and tree types, etc.

 • Can I adjust the drip time on a Treegator® bag?